SylphAI-Inc/AdalFlow/docs/source/tutorials/document_splitter.rst

-Document Splitter
+Retriever
 ===================

-In this tutorial, we will explain ``LightRAG's DocumentSplitter`` and show you how to implement it in your LLM applications.
+In this tutorial, we will explain each component in ``LightRAG's Retriever`` and show you how to implement it in your LLM applications.

 LLMs develop fast, but they have limitations.